hyginn/Ontoscope/fantom_import/README.md

 ```
 >fantomSearch("CD8")
 ```
 The output will give you the entries in the Fantom Database, along with the access number and tissue type.
-Future releases of the Fantom Import module will have a filter by tissue feature as well as direct selection.
 You can use this function to find relevant Fantom Access Numbers.

 fantomList
 ----------